apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana Plugin.md

 #### Support for variables and template functions

-Both raw and aggregation input methods support the variable and template functions of grafana.
+Both SQL: Full Customized and SQL: Drop-down List input methods support the variable and template functions of grafana.
 In the following example, raw input method is used, and aggregation is similar.

 After creating a new Panel, click the Settings button in the upper right corner: